 At the same time, a registered agent plays a clearly defined part of the formation process.
 As such, they do not handle:

 Yes, a registered agent is required to form an LLC in all 50 states for both domestic and foreign companies.
-There is a real risk of missing filing deadlines of important state documents without the registered agent’s annual report notifications and other notifications or compliance reminders.
+There is a real risk of missing filing deadlines of important state documents without the resident agent’s annual report notifications and other notifications or compliance reminders.
 Failing to file any of the paperwork mentioned may lead to legal repercussions like:

 All this can be easily avoided by a timely designation of a registered agent as well as annual coverage of their fees.
 This, in turn, will likely maintain your company’s reliability and facilitate the development of your business in general.

 Most states require you to designate a registered agent in the formation document of the company called Articles of Organization.
-This document contains key details about your business such as title, purpose, operational type, and other rules and regulations for the LLC formation process including the registered agent info.
+This document contains key details about your business such as title, purpose, operational type, and other rules and regulations for the LLC formation process including the statutory agent info.

 Registered agent requirements tend to differ based on the state of formation.
 But in most cases, your agent only needs to match a few basic, such as: